 The effects of aging on sex hormone levels are more obvious in women than in men.
-In women, most of these effects are related to menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+In women, most of these effects are related to menopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , when the levels of female hormones (particularly estrogen) decrease dramatically, menstrual periods end permanently, and pregnancy is no longer possible.
 The decrease in female hormone levels causes the ovaries and uterus to shrink.
 The tissues of the vagina become thinner, drier, and less elastic (a condition called atrophic vaginitis).
 In severe cases, these changes can lead to itching, bleeding, pain during intercourse, and a need to urinate immediately (urinary urgency Urinary Urgency A compelling need to urinate (urgency), which may feel like almost constant painful straining (tenesmus), can be caused by bladder irritation.
-Uncontrolled loss of urine (incontinence) may occur... read more ).
+Uncontrolled loss of urine ( incontinence) may... read more ).

 The breasts become less firm and more fibrous, and they tend to sag.
 These changes make finding lumps in the breasts more difficult.